rotkiw/blog/blog.md

-# TABLE2 Intro to Graph Optimization: Solving the Chinese Postman Problem with NetworkX in Python
+# TABLE Intro to Graph Optimization: Solving the Chinese Postman Problem with NetworkX in Python

 ```python